FLIXOTIDE 50 MICROGRAMS EVOHALER

 patients.
 Such patients may find it helpful to rinse out their mouth with water

-after using the Accuhaler.
-Symptomatic candidiasis can be treated with
+after using the inhaler.
+Symptomatic candidiasis can be treated with topical

-topical anti-fungal therapy whilst still continuing with the Flixotide Accuhaler.
+anti-fungal therapy whilst still continuing with Flixotide Evohaler.

 Possible systemic effects include Cushing’s syndrome, Cushingoid features,

-adrenal suppression, growth retardation, decreased bone mineral density,
+adrenal suppression, growth retardation, decreased bone mineral density(see

-cataract, glaucoma (see 4.4 Special Warnings and Special Precautions for
+4.4 Special Warning and Special Precautions for Use).

 As with other inhalation therapy, paradoxical bronchospasm may occur (see